What is System Preferences?

 System Preferences and Third-Party Software

 The "Other" category will list preference icons for third-party software (applications) installed on your Mac that have the ability to be modified via preferences.
-The images in this guide show that third-party applications "NetUpdate X4" and Flip4Mac WMV" have the ability to be updated via the Mac OS X System Preferences.
+The first image in this guide shows that three third-party applications "NetUpdate", "Growl", and Flip4Mac WMV" can be configured via the Mac OS X System Preferences.

 Created: 4:03 PM on Jan 2, 2007